sdegutis/immaculatalibrary.com/app/model/snippets/data/2023-05-28-the-three-later-fathers-who-imply-mary-might-have-sinned-are-not-speaking-dogmatically.md

 ---
 published: true
-title: The three later Fathers who imply Mary might have sinned are not speaking dogmatically
+title: The three later Fathers who speak more lowly of Mary are not speaking dogmatically
 archiveSlug: st-john-henry-newmans-reply-to-dr-puseys-eirenicon
 archivePage: '139'
 bookSlug: st-john-henry-newman-reply-to-eirenicon